grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 ## Tagging stages

-Thanks to some helper functions in the [k6-jslib-utils](/javascript-api/jslib/utils) project, if an executor supports the `stages` option, then a tag can be added with the current ongoing stage.
-Similar to the other ways for tagging, the tag will be added to all the samples collected during the iteration.
+Thanks to some helper functions in the [k6-jslib-utils](/javascript-api/jslib/utils) project, if an executor supports the `stages` option, you can add tags with the current ongoing stage.
+Similar to other tags tag, the tag is added to all samples collected during the iteration.

-The first way for tagging the executed operations is invoking the `tagWithCurrentStageIndex` function for setting a `stage` tag for identifying the stage that has executed them:
+One way to tag the executed operations is to invoke the `tagWithCurrentStageIndex` function for setting a `stage` tag for identifying the stage that has executed them:

 ```javascript
 import http from 'k6/http';